 Creating a Symmetric Key to Encrypt Data Source Passwords

 Zoomdata provides a suite of pre-built connectors that connect the Zoomdata Server directly to your data source.
-If the data source requires a connection password in order to access the data, the credential information will be saved in Zoomdata storage repository - MongoDB.
+If the data source requires a connection password in order to access the data, the credential information is saved in Zoomdata's storage repository - PostgreSQL.
 Zoomdata uses symmetric encryption to store the credential so that Zoomdata can access the data source, as needed, while providing a level of security for the saved information.

 Zoomdata administrators can generate their own KeyStore using a symmetric key algorithm.
 This capability provides an additional level of security in the connection to and access of the data sources.

 A symmetric key can be generated using Oracle's keytool program, which is a key and certificate management tool.
 This tool manages a keystore (database) of cryptographic keys, X.509 certificate chains, and trusted certificates.
 Refer to Oracle documentation for additional details about this keytool program.

 Use the latest Java SDK (v1.8) to install the keytool program (as older versions of the SDK may require different installation steps).

 Keep in mind, this user-generated KeyStore should be provided to Zoomdata after a new installation, prior to any connections being stored in Zoomdata.
 If a new user-generated key is provided after some connections are already stored, the passwords for these connections have to be re-supplied to Zoomdata after the new key is provided.